It’s school holiday time again and there’s loads of fun activities around Newcastle and the Hunter.

 Arts, Crafts, Drama and Music

 For arty kids, there are plenty of art activities on offer these school holidays.
-The Newcastle Art Gallery has workshops for 5 to 12 year olds inspired by the current exhibition JOHN OLSEN: The City’s Son.
-In Painting Through a Straw, kids will use straws and liquid watercolours to make their paintings dance on paper.
-The following week in the My Little Frog Friends workshops, children will learn how to use modelling clay to form a frog shape and decorate with buttons, beads and patterns.
+The Newcastle Art Gallery has workshops for 5 to 12 year olds inspired by the current exhibitions.

 If your kids like to be out and about, there’s loads of events and activities to choose from.

-Lake Macquarie City Council has organized a ton of outdoor fun for kids and parents as part of its Explore Our Great Outdoors program.
-It includes beach safety, seagrass saunter, insight into snakes, kayaking and a rockpool ramble.
+Lake Macquarie City Council has organized a ton of outdoor fun for kids and parents as part of its outdoors program.
+It includes beach safety, sea caves exploration, junior fishing clinic, Disc golf at Rathmines, kayaking, introductory sailing session and stand up paddleboarding sessions.
+There’s also different guided walks including a geology stroll, seagrass saunter, rockpool ramble and fossil walk as well as an after dark exploration of Glenrock.

 If it’s hot outside, visit one of the many beaches around the area and cool off.
 Or head to a local pool or the ocean baths at Newcastle and Merewether.

 In Newcastle, pools in Lambton, Mayfield, Wallsend, Stockton and Beresfield will be open.
-The Giant Inflatable will be floating around Beresfield pool on certain days as well.
+The Giant Inflatable will be floating around Beresfield pool between 12:30pm and 2:30pm on most days during the school holidays.
+Check the schedule

 In Lake Macquarie, pools are open in Charlestown, Speers Point, Swansea, Morisset and Toronto.
-The Lake Macquarie pools will have Aquatic Challenger inflatables at Charlestown and Speers Point.
+The Lake Macquarie pools will have Aquatic Challenger inflatables at Speers Point and Swansea.
 Check out their timetable to see when pool floats are operating.

 There’s also loads of parks and playgrounds to explore, so visit a place you haven’t been before.
 For some inspiration, visit the Parks & Playgrounds section of The Mummy Project.